JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

     PackageName/src/PackageName.jl
 ```

-Note that a new package with the name `PackageName` is generated in the current folder in the case above.
-However, it is also possible to use an absolute/relative path to generate a new package in a specific folder.
-The `generate` function creates a new folder (with the name that matches the package name) with the following content.
+This way generates the new package in the working directory.
+However, we may also specify an absolute or relative path to generate it elsewhere.
+The `generate` function creates a new folder (with the name matching the package name) with the following content.

 ```julia
 ├── Project.toml